-Distribution of spawners has increased as a result of acclimation site location and salmon homing fidelity, although other factors may ultimately override homing to specific acclimation sites and result in substantial overlap with naturally produced spawners.
+Distribution of spawners has increased as a result of multiple acclimation sites located throughout the natural spawning range and salmon homing fidelity, although other factors such as available spawning habitat and low flow conditions may ultimately override homing to specific acclimation sites and result in substantial overlap with naturally produced spawners (Dittman et al. 2010).
 Semi-natural rearing and predator avoidance training have not resulted in significant increases in survival of hatchery fish.
-Growth manipulations in the hatchery reduced the number of precocious males produced by the YKFP, however survival of both post-release juveniles and survival to adult return was significantly lower for the low-low growth treatment compared to the standard-growth treatment.
+Manipulation of growth in the hatchery has reduced the number of precocious males produced by the YKFP, however survival of both postrelease juveniles and survival to adult return was significantly lower for the reduced growth treatment compared to the standard-growth treatment.
 Genetic impacts to non-target populations appear to be low because of the low stray rates of YKFP fish.
-Ecological impacts to valued non-target taxa were generally within containment objectives, or impacts that were outside of containment objectives were not attributed to supplementation activities.
+Ecological impacts to valued nontarget taxa were generally within containment objectives, or impacts that were outside of containment objectives were not attributed to supplementation activities.
 Fish and bird piscivores consume large numbers of salmonids in the Yakima Basin.
 Natural production of Chinook salmon in the upper Yakima Basin appears to be density dependent under current conditions and may constrain the benefits of supplementation.
-However, such constraints could be countered by YKFP habitat actions that have resulted in: the protection of over 1,800 acres of prime floodplain habitat, addition of wood into tributaries, reconnection and screening of over 50 miles of tributary habitat, substantial water savings through irrigation improvements, and restoration of over 100 acres of floodplain and side channels.
+However, such constraints could be countered by habitat actions that have resulted in: the improvement and protection of over 748 miles of stream and riparian habitat, addition of wood into tributaries, reconnection and screening of over 122 miles of tributary habitat, substantial water savings through irrigation improvements, and restoration of over 88,000 acres of wetland and upland habitat (Status and Trends Reporting).
 Additional habitat improvements implemented by other entities, including the Conservation Districts, counties and private interests are also continuing in the basin.
 Harvest opportunities for tribal and non-tribal fishers have also been enhanced, but are variable among years.
 Harvest objectives for the upper Yakima stock and all Yakima basin stocks combined are currently meeting the quantitative objectives in both the Columbia and Yakima rivers.
-The YKFP is still in the evaluation stage and as such the data and findings presented in this report should be considered preliminary until further data is collected and analyses completed.
+The YKFP is still in the evaluation stage and as such, the data and findings presented in this report should be considered preliminary until further data is collected and analyses completed.
 Nonetheless, the YKFP has produced significant findings, and developed methodologies that can be used to evaluate and improve supplementation.
 A summary table of topical area performance is presented below.